Tien79/railroad-diagrams/live/doc/readme.md

 ## Warning

-If a grammar contains a left recursive rules, i.e a rule like
+If a grammar contains left recursive rules, i.e a rule like

 ```
 expr = ... expr "TERMINAL" ...